leograba/lava-tests/README.md

 ### Directories

 - *<module_name>*: have the test job definitions that should be submitted to the LAVA server.
+- *<module_name>/resources*: keeps scripts that export min and max values for benchmarks, to be sourced in the benchmark scripts.
 - *common*: holds the lava test shell definitions used by the test job definitions.
 - *common/sh_scripts*: holds the shell scripts used by the test shell definitions.